 Produce English materials for circulation outside of Wales, unless you are certain the audience in mind speaks Welsh as a first language.

 Translation and proofreading

 You can send a translation request to the translation unit within the Centre for Welsh Language Services via the online system.
 Alternatively, you can draft your own Welsh copy and request that the translation unit proofreads it.

-If you have any questions about any of the copy processes or requirements in this guide, contact the Digital and Print Publications team: email@example.com
+If you have any questions about any of the copy processes or requirements in this guide, contact the Creative Marketing and Media Office: firstname.lastname@example.org

 Be mindful of the fact that people read copy on screen and in print in very different ways.
 This will have an impact on the way you write.

 Here are a few basic rules:

 Print advertising (eg poster, exhibition materials)